open/close all folders

 - To his apprentice: "You still need to give me that skin sample."
 One wonders how much skin.

-- When you've increased your Enchanting too high for him to teach you, if you ask him to his response is the closest he comes to giving you a compliment.
+- When you've increased your Enchanting too high for him to teach you, if you ask him to do so, his response is the closest he comes to giving you a compliment.

 Neloth: I can, but I won't.
 It wouldn't do to have you become better than me.